mikesol/purescript-audio-behaviors/README.md

 1. Find the comment with the word `abovethisline` in `cpptest/purescript-worklet-processor.js` (it's at the beginning of the file, should be on the first line).
 Copy the entire contents of `cpptest/pure-script-kernel.wasmmodule.js` above this line.
 1. `cd cpptest && python -m http.server`

+Even with this, wasm is no better than JavaScript due to the intense amount of memory copying.

 Note that `PureScriptKernel.cc` uses a hardcoded function from `cpptest/Main.purs` with some changes.
 If you want to change the function and recompile, you have to copy these changes from `Main.cpp` to `PureScriptKernel.cc`

 Obviously this is not ideal and I'll polish the flow if I have time.